Glossary for Species & Ecosystems At Risk

 Species and ecosystems at risk in British Columbia that have been designated by the Chief Forester (Ministry of Forests and Range) and Deputy Minister (Ministry of Environment) as requiring special management attention during forest and range operational planning or higher level planning.

 This term has been replaced by NatureServe and its member programs with Ecological Community.
-A natural plant community is a naturally occurring unit of vegetation with a relatively uniform species composition, physical structure and characteristic environmental requirements.
+A natural plant community is a naturally occurring unit of vegetation with relatively uniform species composition, physical structure and characteristic environmental requirements, within a designated geographical unit (location on the ground).

 An organization dedicated to providing reliable information on species and ecological communities for use in conservation and land use planning.
 NatureServe is an independent nonprofit organization created in collaboration with the Network of Natural Heritage Programs and Conservation Data Centres and The Nature Conservancy (U.S.).